geohackweek/GoogleEarthEngine/_episodes/05-reducers.md

 - "How do I summarize data for specific regions or time periods?"
 objectives:
 - Reduce an daily image collection to annual values
-- Summarize values within polygon regions
+- Summarize values within polygon regions utilizing a vector dataset
 - Use climate data products available through GEE
+- Export tabular data
 keypoints:
 - " "
 ---